 Can Electric Spin Scrubbers Damage Porcelain Toilet Surfaces?

-Yes, you can damage porcelain if you use a stiff brush, abrasive pad, or excessive pressure.
-You’ll protect the surface by choosing soft bristles, using cleaner, and letting the scrubber glide gently.
+Yes, you can damage porcelain if you use a stiff brush, abrasive pad, harsh cleaner, or excessive pressure.
+You’ll protect the surface by choosing soft bristles, using a suitable cleaner, and letting the scrubber glide gently.

 How Often Should Scrubber Brush Heads Be Replaced for Toilet Cleaning?